How important is online privacy? — Robin Wils's website

 Spreading the word

 Many privacy organizations are pretty bad at spreading the word.
 They don’t use the platforms which they dislike.
-There is no point in spreading the information on a platform with people which are already convinced.
+There is no point in spreading the information on a platform with people who are already convinced.
 Use the big platforms so that you can reach the right people.
 It is possible to mention that you don’t support those platforms on your website.

 Open source fans